kocheck/Graphium/README.md

   - **Theme-Aware**: Grid colors adapt to light/dark mode automatically.
 - **Smart Map Tools**:
   - **Auto-Center**: Camera automatically focuses on new maps.
+  - **Center on Party**: One-click button to instantly frame all PC tokens in the view.
   - **Calibration**: Interactive "Draw to Calibrate" tool to perfectly align your map's grid.
   - **Viewport Constraints**: Prevents getting lost in the void by keeping the map in view.
 - **Keyboard Shortcuts**: